REGULATORY PROTEASES UNDERLIE MAJOR INFLAMMATORY AND FIBROTIC DISEASES

 Extensive industrial experience.

-Technology and drug development professional with three decades of experience.
+Operations and Finance professional with three decades of executive experience.

 Professor of Medicine, Columbia Medical School